securityfirst/tent-content/contents_en/personal/protective-equipment/advanced/operating-in-warzones.md

 [Title]: # (Combat zones)
 [Order]: # (1)

-### In combat zones, wear body armor rated to withstand shrapnel and high-powered bullets.
+### In combat zones or if embedded with the military, wear body armor rated to withstand shrapnel and high-powered bullets.

 ## Body armor